 How to Activate Map Packs

-Map packs is a beta, “experimental,” feature.
-To try it out: tap “Settings” (bottom right corner of the app) → “Map Controls” → toggle on “Map Packs (beta).”
+If you’re an iOS user, you may remember we rolled out this beta feature last year.
+We’re pleased to report map packs are now available on Android as well.
+To try map packs out: tap “Settings” (bottom right corner of the app) → “Map Controls” → toggle on “Map Packs (beta).”

 Once you turn on map packs, you’ll notice that changing the map sources displayed on your screen looks different.
 To change maps:

 - Click the map icon on the bottom left corner of the map.

 - From here, you can peruse our curated collection of map packs by scrolling through the list or searching for a specific map or activity.

 You can also build your own map pack:

 - Change the opacity and order in which the maps are layered.